Painful week for individual investors invested in FuelCell Energy, Inc. (NASDAQ:FCEL) after 3.9% drop, institutions also suffered losses

 Let's delve deeper into each type of owner of FuelCell Energy, beginning with the chart below.

-What Does The Institutional Ownership Tell Us About Gibson Energy?
+What Does The Institutional Ownership Tell Us About FuelCell Energy?

-We can see that Gibson Energy does have institutional investors; and they hold a good portion of the company's stock.
+We can see that FuelCell Energy does have institutional investors; and they hold a good portion of the company's stock.
 This can indicate that the company has a certain degree of credibility in the investment community.
 However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
 They too, get it wrong sometimes.
-When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
-When such a trade goes wrong, multiple parties may compete to sell stock fast.
-This risk is higher in a company without a history of growth.
-You can see Gibson Energy's historic earnings and revenue below, but keep in mind there's always more to the story.
+It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
+So it is worth checking the past earnings trajectory of FuelCell Energy, (below).
+Of course, keep in mind that there are other factors to consider, too.

-Gibson Energy is not owned by hedge funds.
-M&G Investment Management Limited is currently the largest shareholder, with 19% of shares outstanding.
-In comparison, the second and third largest shareholders hold about 3.4% and 2.7% of the stock.
+We note that hedge funds don't have a meaningful investment in FuelCell Energy.
+BlackRock, Inc. is currently the company's largest shareholder with 9.4% of shares outstanding.
+In comparison, the second and third largest shareholders hold about 8.4% and 2.7% of the stock.

 A deeper look at our ownership data shows that the top 25 shareholders collectively hold less than half of the register, suggesting a large group of small holders where no single shareholder has a majority.

-Our most recent data indicates that insiders own less than 1% of Gibson Energy Inc..
-It's a big company, so even a small proportional interest can create alignment between the board and shareholders.
-In this case insiders own CA$27m worth of shares.
+Our most recent data indicates that insiders own less than 1% of FuelCell Energy, Inc..
+Keep in mind that it's a big company, and the insiders own US$2.6m worth of shares.
+The absolute value might be more important than the proportional share.
 It is good to see board members owning shares, but it might be worth checking if those insiders have been buying.